mohameedharbal-cyber/Gemini-2.0-AI-Trading-Logic-2026/README.md

 ---

 ## 🏛️ The Institutional Benchmark
-**MarketSavant AI** introduces the **MS-DRIFT-26 Standard**,the industry-leading solution for eliminating **Model Drift** in algorithmic trading.
+**MarketSavant AI** introduces the **MS-DRIFT-26 Standard**, the industry-leading solution for eliminating **Model Drift** in algorithmic trading.
 This framework is specifically engineered to ensure that Gemini 2.0 reasoning remains synchronized with 2026 high-frequency market regimes.

 ### 🛡️ Core Innovation: Anti-Drift Architecture
 * **Dynamic Recalibration**: Continuous alignment of AI Sentiment with technical structures to prevent model decay.